Coin Collecting for the Novice

 History experts believe people began using coins around 650 B.C. and started collecting coins as a hobby in the 16th or 17th century.
 In the United States, the Philadelphia Mint was established in 1792, and the production of American coins has evolved over the years as people have needed different types of coins.
 Today, we have penny, nickel, dime, quarter, half-dollar, and dollar coins.

-• Seven Reasons to Collect Coins: People collect coins for lots of reasons, including an interest in history, a desire to invest in coins that they can sell later on for more than they paid, or just the challenge of tracking down and putting together a collection.
+- Seven Reasons to Collect Coins: People collect coins for lots of reasons, including an interest in history, a desire to invest in coins that they can sell later on for more than they paid, or just the challenge of tracking down and putting together a collection whether it be as a hobby or for tax reasons.

 How to Get Started Collecting Coins